-Teachers and Teaching Assistants at Aycliffe Primary School are trained in Hertfordshire STEPS approach to behaviour management.
-This focuses on the use of de-escalation techniques including limited practical techniques of physical intervention. (i.e. offering an arm, supportive hug, supportive arm, open mitten guide, open mitten escort.)
+Teachers and Teaching Assistants at Aycliffe Primary School are trained in Hertfordshire's Therapeutic Thinking approach to behaviour management.
+This focuses on the use of deescalation techniques including limited practical techniques of physical intervention. (i.e. offering an arm, supportive hug, supportive arm, open mitten guide, open mitten escort.)
 This aims to reduce and manage conflict and supports a positive school ethos.
-There are two certified Hertfordshire Steps Tutors within the school; Miss Fitzsimmons and Mrs Cain.
+There are three certified Hertfordshire Steps Tutors within the school; Miss Fitzsimmons, Mrs Horne and Miss Rumph.
 Training for tutors and staff is updated annually.